afloesch/rfactor2-server-setup/README.md

   Failing to do any those things, or even a teeny tiny little typo, will mean the server can't be reached from outside the network.

-- **I'm hosting a dedicated rFactor2 server in my home network for internet games, but can't connect to my own server from home, and others can outside the network**

-  We've all been there... that's exactly why I created all this.
-I never could get this working either.
-I read all kinds of gibberish and wacky theories in forums that was truly senseless.
-Even setting up custom route table entries to make sure calls to the network's external ip address were always routed to the server didn't cure this problem for me, which was really surprising.
-Every time I would try to connect the client would throw the error "Invalid Server Details" which, if you google, is a complete wasteland of results.

-  I had no problem with this at all once the server was outside my network in AWS :-).
-I guess I could have VPN'd out of my network and then connected back in but I mean, come on, that's crazy.
-Just fix the application please.

 - **I setup and host a local server but can't see it in rFactor2**

-  That sucks.
-I haven't tested the local LAN use-case myself since it doesn't fit what I'm trying to do, but I have read in a number of places people with the same problem who solved it by updating the ports used by the server.
+  I haven't tested the local LAN use-case myself, but I have read in a number of places people with the same problem who solved it by updating the ports used by the server.
 The fix makes sense to me if the problem is the client is listening on different ports for LAN games than for internet games.
 Give that fix a try.

   You need to update the `.\rfactor2-dedicated\UserData\player\Multiplayer.json` file with the new http port number, and then start the server.